Across the Sea of Suns: New ending

 At some point after the publication of one or more sequels (beginning with Great Sky River, for the American paperback edition), Benford appended a new ending onto the original ending of the novel.
 The following section is from the second edition of the book to bridge over to the continuance of the Galactic Core Saga:

 The Watcher is eventually blinded by being coated with a life-form native to the moon, which eats metals and other such materials, thus allowing the humans to board the ship.
 The boarding party discovers a map of the galaxy marked with places significant to the machines, and a fast vessel to take them to those places.
 Now the leader, Nigel vetoes suggestions that they return to Earth and quoting Adventures of Huckleberry Finn ("Le's all slide out of here one of these nights and go for howling adventures amongst the Injuns over in the territory; and I says all right, that suits me.") energizes everyone for a voyage to the Galactic Center, the most important place of all for the machines.
 Earth's ocean-borne myriads, now partnered with the Skimmers against the Swarmers, will just have to fend for themselves.

 Reception

-Dave Langford reviewed Across the Sea of Suns for White Dwarf #58, and stated that "a fat, impressive demonstration that one can do ultra-'hard' SF with every rivet places just so, and still write well.
+Dave Langford reviewed Across the Sea of Suns for White Dwarf #58, and stated that "a fat, impressive demonstration that one can do ultra-'hard' SF with every rivet placed just so, and still write well.
 It helps if like Benford you're a professor of physics..."